mdx-workshop/mdx-submissions21/paper.md

 # Experiment
 ## Dataset
 We use the MUSDB18 dataset [@rafii2017musdb18].
-It contains 150 tracks and divided into 86 tracks for training, 14 tracks for validation, and 50 tracks for the test set.
+It contains a total of 150 tracks.
+We divided the training set into 86 tracks for training, 14 tracks for validation.
-In MUSDB18, each track has 44100 sampling rate and has mixtures constitute with four stereo sources(vocal, bass drum, and other instruments).
+In MUSDB18, each track has a sampling rate of 44100 and each mixture has four stereo sources(vocal, bass drum, and other instruments).

 ## Training Setting
-We trained models to predict the raw audio, following the selective source condition, from the raw input audio.
+Given an input audio, we trained models to predict the target audio, following the selective source condition.
-The input mixture audio is formed with the random selected sources and this leads to two positive effects.
-It is data augmentation and the model that can learn each source's existence in a mixture of audio.
-Target selective source is randomly selected from the input mixture's sources.
+The input mixture audio is a summation of randomly selected sources from different tracks, and the target sources are randomly selected from the input mixture's sources.
 When computing the STFT loss, We set the number of FFTs to 2048, and hop length to 512.
 We trained models using the Adam optimizer [@kingma2014adam] and set the learning rate to 0.0001.